Can Dogs Eat Sunflower Seeds?

 The short answer is yes, sunflower seeds are safe for dogs to eat.
 However, that doesn’t mean you should pour them right into your dog’s bowl of kibble or ignore a puppy who’s gotten into shelled or roasted sunflower seeds.

 In some cases, sunflower seeds and products can be bad for dogs.
-And if you’re worried about your dog’s well-being or see signs of distress (like vomiting or diarrhea) after he’s gotten into something, it’s always best to contact your veterinarian for help.
+And if you’re worried about your dog’s well-being or see signs of distress (like vomiting or diarrhea) after they have gotten into something, it’s always best to contact your veterinarian for help.

 Here, we’ll share the potential health benefits and risks associated with feeding dogs sunflower seeds, and whether dogs can have other sunflower seed-based products like sunflower seed oil and sunflower butter.